Beee4life/acf-city-selector/README.md

 You can also add more countries yourself, through SQL or CSV import.
 There's a simple excel sheet included in the plugin and can be found in the `import` folder.
 With this sheet, you can easily create an SQL insert statement or a CSV data set.

 The explanation on how to do this, can be found on the first tab/sheet of the excel file.

+We have created several country packages (csv files) especially for this plugin.
+These files are ready to go and can be imported without right away.
+These will be made available for a small fee soon, through the [ACF CS website](http://acfcs.berryplasman.com).

 ### Compatibility